 Estate planning is a sensitive, personal issue that can involve your spouse, children, members of your family and your financial and tax advisors.
 By making your estate plan, you can take care of the needs of your spouse and family members as well as remember the causes and charities that you hold dear.

 There are several ways you can remember Iona University in your estate plans.
 Many of them can help you and your family.

 Every year, most IRA holders (those over 72 years of age) are legally required to withdraw what is known as a Required Minimum Distribution (RMD) from your IRA.
 RMDs can greatly increase your income taxes, and you are required to take an RMD even if you do not need the money.
 Those who do not take them can be subject to hefty tax penalties.
 A gift to Iona University offers a compassionate way to fulfill your requirement.

 By taking advantage of this strategy, you can lower your tax burden while helping to educate today's Iona students.
 This investment in Iona can be particularly attractive if you are still working, have sufficient retirement assets, or find yourself in a higher tax bracket because of the RMD.
 You can transfer up to $100,000 directly out of your IRA every year, and the gift is tax-free regardless of whether you itemize your deductions.

 A charitable bequest is certainly the most popular and enduring planned gift.
 Bequests are a favorite with donors because they are a gift planning strategy that gives you the opportunity to leave a lasting legacy while retaining full use of your property during your lifetime.
 With a bequest, there is no disruption of your lifestyle and no immediate out-of-pocket expense.
-You will not earn a charitable income tax deduction during life, but your estate will receive an estate tax deduction for the value of gifts left to the College.
+You will not earn a charitable income tax deduction during life, but your estate will receive an estate tax deduction for the value of gifts left to the University.